 The Self-Directed IRA is a retirement solution that will unlock a world of investment opportunities.
-The Self-Directed IRA is a retirement investment vehicle that allows one to use their retirement funds to make traditional as well as non-traditional investments, such as real estate tax-free and without custodian consent.
+The Self-Directed IRA is a retirement investment vehicle that allows one to use their retirement funds to make traditional as well as non-traditional investments, such as real estate, tax-free and without custodian consent.
 In most instances, investors using retirement funds to make an investment will use cash to make the investment.
-Whether the investment is in the form of stocks, precious metals, or real estate most investors using retirement funds to make the investment will not borrow any funds to make the investment.
-In other words, most investors using retirement funds will use cash to make the investment.
-One significant reason why retirement account investors will generally not borrow money (also called debt or leverage) as part of an investment of real estate acquisition is the Internal Revenue Code Section 4975 prohibits the IRA holder (you) from personally guaranteeing a loan made to the IRA.
+Whether the investment is in the form of stocks, precious metals, or real estate, most investors using retirement funds to make the investment will not borrow any funds to make the investment.
+One significant reason why retirement account investors will generally not borrow money (also called debt or leverage) as part of an investment of real estate acquisition is the Internal Revenue Code Section 4975 prohibits the IRA holder (you) from personally guaranteeing a Self-Directed IRA Loan.
 Pursuant to Internal Revenue Code Section 4975(c)(1)(B), a disqualified person (i.e. the IRA holder) cannot lend money or use any other extension of credit with respect to an IRA.
 Only non-recourse financing is allowed.

 In other words, the IRA holder cannot personally guarantee a loan made to his or her IRA.
 As a result, in the case of a Self-Directed IRA, one could not use a standard loan or mortgage loan as part of an IRA transaction since that would trigger a prohibited transaction pursuant to Code Section 4975.
 This type of loan is often referred to as a recourse loan since the bank can seek recourse or payback from the individual guaranteeing the loan.
 These loans are generally the most common types of loans offered by banks and financial institutions.
 Thus, in the case of a Self-Directed IRA, a recourse loan cannot be used.
-This leaves the Self-Directed IRA investor with only one financing option – a nonrecourse loan.
-A nonrecourse loan is a loan that is not guaranteed by anyone.
+This leaves the Self-Directed IRA investor with only one financing option – a non-recourse loan.
+A non-recourse loan is a loan that is not guaranteed by anyone.
 In essence, the lender is securing the loan by the underlying asset or property that the loan will be used for.
-Therefore, if the borrower is unable to repay the loan, the lender’s only recourse is against the underlying asset (i.e. the real estate) not the individual – hence the term nonrecourse.
-In general, nonrecourse loans are far more difficult to secure than a traditional recourse loan or mortgage.
-There are a number of reputable nonrecourse lenders, however, the rate on a nonrecourse loan are typically less attractive than a traditional recourse loan.
+Therefore, if the borrower is unable to repay the loan, the lender’s only recourse is against the underlying asset (i.e. the real estate) not the individual – hence the term non-recourse.
+In general, a non-recourse loan is far more difficult to secure than a traditional recourse loan or mortgage.
+There are a number of reputable nonrecourse lenders, however, the rate on a non-recourse loan are typically less attractive than a traditional recourse loan.